 The Vice President shall keep time and order, and be responsible for counting and verifying votes at all MACC meetings.

-Treasurer
+TREASURER

 The Treasurer shall be responsible for receiving and safely keeping all monies and securities belonging to the corporation in a federally or state insured checking and/or savings account acceptable to the Board of Trustees.